richie48/Location-rest-api/README.md

 # Location-rest-api
-A location rest api built with springboot
+A location rest api built with springboot, udacity